 - Unless you can boot/bike to your starting point and complete a circular route (leaving cars at each end of a linear route is inadvisable on cost, security and environmental grounds) you will need to use public transport

-- It does exist in the UK, however badly it compares with most of western and central Europe in terms of cost, availability and service, however, with a little research and patience you can travel to the extremities of our isles by various types of public transport
+- It does exist in the UK, however badly it compares with most of western and central Europe in terms of cost, availability and service, but, with a little research and patience you can travel to the extremities of our isles by various types of public transport

 Flights: FORGET!
 BLOG: carbon Comparison and Why flying is incompatible with sustainable travel